Grant Enfinger clinches spot in NASCAR Trucks championship with first victory at Martinsville Speedway

 Hill came into Friday No. 3 in the playoff standings.

-"It's just frustrating to potentially end your season on a engine failure like that...
+"It's just frustrating to potentially end your season on a engine failure like that. ...
 Everyone that make this deal happen deserves better.
-We definitely deserve to be in the final 4.”
+We definitely deserve to be in the final four.”

 Hill finished 35th.
 Ankrum finished 12th.